scriptnull/sails-viewify/README.md

 You could use frontend frameworks like [angular.js](https://angularjs.org) to do this.But there may be cases where you want to write the html code manually in order to keep a check on some minor details. ``sails-viewify`` serves this purpose.

 ##How To Use
 Create and navigate to your sails project.
-Go ahead and create your models and views.
+Go ahead and create your models and controllers.

 ```bash
 sails new myproject